Your Guide to

 However, this benefit can extend to B2C companies as well as B2B companies.
 As information about cybersecurity breaches and cyber threats becomes more common, consumers may become more concerned with security.
 Such consumers may research a company’s cybersecurity practices and check for records of past breaches before making purchase decisions.

-In this case, having a long track record of cyber safety could help earn the business
+In this case, having a long track record of cyber safety could help earn the business of concerned consumers.

 For example, one study by Berkeley of consumers before and after being made aware of security flaws in popular products and apps showed that “consumers aware of the privacy flaws trust a company less.”
 In the study, consumers made aware of data privacy issues at Apple perceived the company as “significantly less trustworthy” immediately after the breach—though this perception faded somewhat when people were surveyed a year later.